Jonathan Rhys Meyers: Relationships and family

-For a year in the late 1990s, Meyers dated his Velvet Goldmine co-star, Toni Collette.
+For a year in the late 1990s, Meyers dated his Velvet Goldmine co-star Toni Collette.
 From 2004 until 2012, he was in a relationship with Reena Hammer that started when she was 17 years old and he was 27.
 Reena is the daughter of makeup artist Ruby Hammer.

 On 20 November 2007, his mother, Mary Geraldine O'Keeffe, died at Mercy University Hospital, Cork, aged 51, following a short, undisclosed illness.

-On 30 June 2011 it was reported that he was taken to hospital by ambulance after a suspected suicide attempt.
+On 30 June 2011, it was reported that Meyers had been taken to hospital by ambulance after a suspected suicide attempt.
 In 2016, a second attempt was suspected when paramedics, responding to an emergency call, found him slumped on the floor.
 Anonymous sources variously claimed and denied that Meyers intended to take his own life.

-During 2016, he married Mara Lane.
+In 2016, Meyers married Mara Lane.
 Their son was born in December 2016.
-In September 2017, Lane revealed that she had miscarried a second child.
+In September 2017, Lane said she had miscarried a second child.
+Meyers and Lane separated in 2022.

-In 2022 he listed his Nichols Canyon home in Los Angeles for sale.
-It was reported that the home had previously been listed for sale and was made available as a rental property until 2012 when it was listed for $1.6 million and again in 2018 it was offered for $1.795 million.
-The 2022 listing has the home for sale at $1.85 million.
+In 2022, Myers listed his Nichols Canyon home in Los Angeles for sale.
+It was reported that the home had previously been listed for sale and was made available as a rental property until being listed for $1.6 million in 2012 and for $1.795 million in 2018.
+The 2022 listing had the home for sale at $1.85 million.

+Meyers lost his home in Malibu to wildfires in 2025.

+As of 2026, Meyers resides in Wexford, Ireland.

 Issues with alcohol

 In 2007, Meyers' representative confirmed that Meyers had entered an alcohol-treatment programme.
 In November 2007, he was arrested at Dublin Airport for intoxication and disturbing the peace.

-In 2009, he was detained in Paris by French police for allegedly assaulting an airport lounge employee while drunk.
+In 2009, he was detained in Paris by police for allegedly assaulting an airport lounge employee while drunk.
 In 2010, at John F. Kennedy International Airport, he verbally abused and used racist language against airline staff and officials, who had refused him access to the boarding area after he had become intoxicated in the first-class lounge.
-He was banned by United Airlines as a result.
+United Airlines banned him as a result.
 His representative confirmed Meyers was receiving treatment again in 2010.
 In November 2011, he was ordered by a French court to pay restitution of €1,000 and was given a judgment of a suspended sentence for public intoxication 24 months earlier.

 After his wife suffered a miscarriage in 2017, Meyers relapsed at Dublin Airport.
 In 2018, he broke his sobriety on a flight, resulting in a dispute with his wife at Los Angeles International Airport.
-In an interview with Larry King later that year, Meyers addressed the incident, stating "...
-I shouldn't drink.
+In an interview with Larry King later that year, Meyers addressed the incident, saying, "I shouldn't drink.
 It doesn't suit me and I had been sober for a long time."
 He insisted that he had learned his lesson and was sober again.

-Meyers crashed his car in Malibu, California, in November 2020 and was subsequently charged with two drunk driving offences.
+Meyers crashed his car in Malibu, California, in November 2020 and was charged with two drunk driving offences.